junxit/us-congress-bills-115/bill.md

 ## § 7.
 Technical assistance authorized

-- **(a)** *In general* The Secretary of State (acting through appropriate officials and offices, which may include the Office of Global Criminal Justice), after consultation with the Department of Justice and other appropriate Federal agencies, is authorized to provide appropriate assistance to support entities that, with respect to war crimes, crimes against humanity, and genocide perpetrated by the regime of President Bashar al-Assad, all forces fighting on its behalf, and violent extremist groups in Syria beginning in March 2011—
+- **(a)** *In general* The Secretary of State (acting through appropriate officials and offices, which may include the Office of Global Criminal Justice), after consultation with the Department of Justice and other appropriate Federal agencies, is authorized to provide appropriate assistance to support entities that, with respect to war crimes, crimes against humanity, and genocide perpetrated by the regime of President Bashar al-Assad, all forces fighting on its behalf, and all non-state armed groups fighting in the country, including violent extremist groups in Syria beginning in March 2011—
   - **(1)** identify suspected perpetrators of war crimes, crimes against humanity, and genocide;
   - **(2)** collect, document, and protect evidence of crimes and preserve the chain of custody for such evidence;
   - **(3)** conduct criminal investigations;